nferraz/perl-openapi-client-openai/README.md

 top of [OpenAPI::Client](https://metacpan.org/pod/OpenAPI%3A%3AClient).
 This module automatically handles the API key authentication according to the provided environment.

+Note that the OpenAI API is a paid service.
+You will need to sign up for an account.

 # WARNING

 Due to the extremely rapid development of OpenAI's API, this module may may